sixty-north/cosmic-ray/README.md

 ### View the results

-Once the execution is complete (i.e., all mutations have been performed and tested), you can see the results of your session with the `report` command:
+Once the execution is complete (i.e., all mutations have been performed and tested), you can see the results of your session with the `cr-report` command:

 ```
-cosmic-ray report <session name>
+cosmic-ray dump <session name> | cr-report
 ```

 This will print out a bunch of information about the work that was performed,